confluentinc/demo-database-modernization/README.md

    ```bash
    ./env.sh
    ```
-1. This script achieves 2 things:
+1. This script achieves 2 the following:
-   - Creates an API key pair that will be used in connectors' configuration files for authentication purposes
+   - Creates an API key pair that will be used in connectors' configuration files for authentication purposes.
-   - Update the `.env` file to replace the remaining variables with newly generated values.
+   - Updates the `.env` file to replace the remaining variables with the newly generated values.

 ### Prepare the Database for Change Data Capture